Meet the Mentors

 I received my undergraduate degree at U.C.
 Berkeley, my M.S at U.C.
 San Francisco, and my Ph.D.at the University of Alabama in Birmingham.
 Postdoctoral work was done in natural product total synthesis (mentor: J.D.
 White, Ph.D., Oregon State University) and subsequently in medicinal chemistry (mentor: Glenn Prestwich, Ph.D., SUNY Stony Brook).

-Zach Sweeney leads the Therapeutic Discovery group at Denali.
-Previously, he was a Director of Global Discovery Chemistry and Head of Analytical Chemistry at Novartis Emeryville.
-Zach also worked as a scientist at Genentech and Roche.
+Zach Sweeney is the CEO of Interline Therapeutics.
+Previously, he led the Therapeutic Discovery group at Denali.
+He was also a Director of Global Discovery Chemistry and Head of Analytical Chemistry at Novartis Emeryville and, prior to that, a scientist at Genentech and Roche.

 His project teams have contributed to the identification of clinical candidates for the treatment of Parkinson's disease, inflammatory disorders, and infectious disease.
 Zach's teams have also authored over 40 patent applications and 30 scientific articles.